Job Description

 - Matric Certificate (with results).

-- Currently studying towards or recently completed a Diploma or Degree in Labour Relations, Human Resources, Law, Industrial Psychology, or a related field.
+- Currently studying towards or recently completed a Diploma or Degree in Labour Relations, Human

 - Strong interest in Industrial Relations and labour law.